SebastianMestre/Jasper/ARCHITECTURE.md

 ## Evaluation

+Our interpreter supports two execution modes:

-Our interpreter works by walking over the AST, and storing values in a software stack.
-The values are managed by our own garbage collector.
+1. **Tree-walk interpreter** - The primary execution mode that walks over the AST, evaluating expressions and following control flow.
+Variables and intermediate values are stored in a software stack.

+2. **Bytecode interpreter** - A newer alternative execution mode that compiles the AST into bytecode instructions organized in basic blocks, which are then executed by a bytecode VM.
+This is implemented in `src/interpreter/bytecode.cpp`.

+All values are managed by our own garbage collector.

 # Project structure

 To build the project, we use a makefile that lives on the root of the repo.
 All the other interesting files are within the `src/` directory.

-The tree-walk interpreter lives in the `src/interpreter/` directory.
+The interpreter lives in the `src/interpreter/` directory, which includes both the tree-walk interpreter (`eval.cpp`, `execute.cpp`) and the bytecode compiler and evaluation code (`bytecode.cpp`).

 There are a few generally useful data structures in the `src/utils/` directory, and some more project-specific ones in the `src/algorithms/` directory.